skot/amlogic-cb-tools/README.md

 # amlogic control-board tools

-Standalone Rust utilities for talking directly to hardware on an Amlogic-based S19j Pro control board.
+Standalone Rust utilities for talking directly to hardware on an Amlogic A113D based Antminer control board that has been previously flashed with LuxOS.
+The LuxOS miner application needs to be disabled before running these tools.

 ## Purpose

-This project is intentionally separate from `mujina-test`.
+This project is intentionally separate from [Mujina](https://github.com/256foundation/mujina/).
 It is meant to host small standalone binaries that can be deployed onto a live control board so hardware behavior can be validated independently before integrating support into Mujina.

 ## Binaries

 - `apw12-psu-tool` — APW12 PSU control and telemetry
 - `fan-tool` — fan PWM and tachometer experiments for the Amlogic control board

-## Current APW12 scope
+## Current apw12-psu-tool scope

 - opens the dedicated PSU bus at `/dev/i2c-1`
 - defaults to the live LuxOS-facing transport at address `0x10`